Best Running Pants

 These pants are built to be unique.
 The Siberius logo is usually white, but when temperatures plummet below zero, it changes to blue.
 This is not the only feature you will love about these pants.
 Check out the features below.Read more

+From what we have found, these tights are only available in black.
+But don’t worry, you won’t slide under the radar in these.
+As mentioned before, the logo changes color when it becomes freezing outside.
 These are tights, so they fit very close to your skin.
 However, because they are made of spandex, they will still offer you flexibility and freedom of movement.

 The pants are made of a blend of spandex and polyester.
 Since they are tights, the main player of the two fabrics is spandex.

-As mentioned before, the logo changes color when it becomes freezing outside.
-Along with this feature, there are zippers on the lower legs, a zippered back pocket for storage, and an elastic waist with an inner drawstring.
+There are zippers on the lower legs, a zippered back pocket for storage, and an elastic waist with an inner drawstring.

 The Saucony Men’s Siberius Tight is a great option for runners that want tights with extra features, such as a storage pocket, weather indicating logo, and fantastic sweat-wicking capabilities.
 If you do start to get warm as you run, this pant allows you to increase ventilation by opening the zippers at the bottom.
 The versatility of this pant makes it worth purchasing despite the high price tag.